-Academic Pursuits (As Opposed To Regular Pursuits) is a parser game by ruqiyah.
+Academic Pursuits (As Opposed To Regular Pursuits) is an Inform game by ruqiyah.

 The player is taken into her new office, where she is tasked with unpacking her belongings.
 Gameplay involves deciding where each object goes — on the shelf, in the drawers, etc. — and as there is a limited amount of space, some objects inevitably end up in the bin.
 Objects can be examined and considered, and putting the same object in different positions generates even more responses that give clues about the protagonist’s history.